Bluetooth BlueZ Adapter

-This extension supports Bluetooth access via BlueZ on Linux (ARMv6hf).
+This extension supports Bluetooth access via BlueZ and DBus on Linux.
+This is architecture agnostic and uses Unix Sockets.

-Please note that at least BlueZ 5.43 is required, while 5.48 or above are not (yet) supported either.
+Please note that at least BlueZ 5.43 is required.

 Some settings are required to ensure that openHAB has access to Bluez.